Skip to main content

 Tampa's neighbourhoods break cleanly along the peninsula geography.
 Hyde Park and South Tampa are the gold standard: Craftsman bungalows and townhomes on the Hillsborough Bay peninsula, walkable to Bayshore Boulevard and Hyde Park Village, with median prices in the $550K–$750K range for SFH.
 Ybor City trades Hyde Park's residential calm for historic character and a nightlife spine — lower price points, rising renovation activity, but the Florida condo law headwinds hit its older buildings hardest.
 Seminole Heights delivers the best price-per-square-foot in the urban core: 1920s–40s bungalows, a dense restaurant row on Florida Avenue, and direct Riverwalk access.

-For families, Westchase in Hillsborough County's northwest is the perennial top pick — master-planned, strong Hillsborough County schools, and a walkable town-center strip that makes it feel less suburban than it is.
+Westchase in Hillsborough County's northwest is a perennial standout — master-planned, with a walkable town-center strip that makes it feel less suburban than it is.
 Carrollwood offers established tree-canopy suburban living with good school access slightly north.
-New Tampa near USF provides newer construction stock and top-rated schools at lower density.
+New Tampa near USF provides newer construction stock at lower density.

 The best value plays in 2025: Seminole Heights bungalows for buyers who want urban walkability without South Tampa prices, Wesley Chapel in Pasco County for new construction well below the Hillsborough median with lower insurance rates, and Town 'N' Country on the northwest side for investors seeking entry-level SFH cash flow in a market where insurance math still pencils.